tabjy/webgl-tetris/README.md

 ## What is this?

-First assignment of a computer graphics courst.
+First assignment of a computer graphics course.
 The topic of the assignment is fundamental and fun.

 If you are doing a similar assignment for academic purposes and studying my source code, please be sure to acknowledge.
 This is most likely required to protect your academic integrity.
 For all other situations, [MIT license](LICENSE) applies.